Sweet Bread Recipe – Basic Sweet Yeast Dough

 - Then, brush with a beaten egg yolk and sprinkle liberally with sesame seeds (pic 15) or poppy seeds (optional).

-- Bake in a preheated to 350F oven for about 30-35 minutes or until the top is evenly golden brown in color.
+- Bake in a preheated 350F oven for about 30-35 minutes or until the top is evenly golden brown.
 Another way to ensure that the sweet bread is baked through is to insert an instant-read thermometer into the middle.
-It should be about 195F.
+It should register 195F when the bread is ready.

 - Remove from the oven and allow to cool completely before cutting or serving.